matiasop/time-tracker/README.md

 ## Output

 The output of this program is a .json file with the time spent on different applications.
 You can change where this file is saved if you modifify the filenames in the begining of the program.

+## Cleanup

+In case the json file has to much data, you can delete part of if by running the `json_cleanup` method.